AI Security Bootcamp

 What are the recommended prerequisites?

-What will an average day look like?
+What does an average day look like?

-Does this program cost money?
+Does the program cost money?

 I have more questions!
-Where can I reach out?

 Shoot us an email!